Prag8855/aab/content/guides/insurance.md

 Private liability insurance does not cover you at work.

 If you are self-employed and you make a mistake, your clients can sue you.
-Professional liability insurance (*Berufs­haft­pflicht­ver­si­che­rung*) protects you against that.
+Professional liability insurance (*Berufshaftpflichtversicherung*) protects you against that.
 It's required for doctors, architects, lawyers and some other professions.[^0]

 If you are an employee, you don't need professional liability insurance.
 Your employer's insurance covers you at work.[^1]